A Capital Trails Network Model for the Nation

 By building a world-class trails network in Washington, D.C., the CTC seeks to deliver smart transportation, strong economic growth, healthy people and social equity throughout the region, and to create a national model for other communities.
 Read more about how the project will make a lasting impact.

-The CTC formed in November 2015 with a mission to move the 400-plus-mile trail network vision forward to completion and held a public launch in October 2016 on the Mount Vernon Trail in Washington, D.C.
+The CTC formed in November 2015 with a mission to move the 800-mile trail network vision forward to completion and held a public launch in October 2016 on the Mount Vernon Trail in Washington, D.C.
 The coalition also developed a steering committee and three working groups, and established governance structures and a regional brand identity.

 The coalition has begun to define the trail system footprint and establish criteria for inclusion in the network.
 Over the next few years, the coalition will continue to identify trail funding sources, broaden its base of support and establish the project as a regional priority.